SNDP Movement- Origin, Objectives, Key Reforms

 • Through this revolutionary action, he wanted to spread the idea that the consecration of an idol is not something that should be limited to the upper caste members of society.

-• In 1903, the Aruvippuram Sree Narayana Guru Dharma Paripalana Yogam was established in 1903 under the Indian Companies Act.
+• In 1903, the Aruvippuram Sree Narayana Guru Dharma Paripalana Yogam was founded and later registered under the Indian Companies Act.

 • While Narayana Guru acted as the permanent chairman, Kumaran Asan was appointed as general secretary.